Not in your blue bin

 This isn't true - our refuse collection vehicles (RCV) have separate compartments close together within the vehicle, so it can look like all your recycling is being mixed together, but the glass is actually going into a different compartment from the rest of the recycling.

-Our crews use what we call 'slave' bins for glass, the glass from your caddy is emptied into the slave bin before being tipped into the glass compartment of the RCV.
+Our crews use a separate bin for glass, the glass from your caddy is emptied into this before being tipped into the glass compartment of the RCV.
 This might make it look like your recycling is all being mixed together when in fact they're kept separate.

 Recyclable waste is processed at special recycling centres where materials such as paper, cardboard, cans and plastics are sorted by machines and by hand.
 The separated materials are bought by companies who can make them into new products.